← Statement Notes index

 As at the date of assuming control, the acquired goodwill is allocated to every identifiable cash-generating unit.
 The Group calculates impairment of value by estimating the recoverable amount of the cash-generating unit relevant to a given part of goodwill.
 If the recoverable amount of a cash-generating unit is lower than its carrying amount, the Group recognises an impairment loss.
 If goodwill comprises a part of a cash-generating unit and the Group sells a part of the cash-generating unit’s business, the goodwill pertaining to the sold business is included in the carrying amount of the sold business for the purpose of calculating gains or losses on disposal of the part of business.
 In such a case, goodwill pertaining to the sold business should be measured using the relative value of the sold business, pro-rata to the interest in the retained part of the cash-generating unit.

-Intangible assets other than goodwill comprise oil exploration and production licences in Lithuania acquired as part of a business combination, expenditure incurred on oil and gas exploration licences on the Norwegian Continental Shelf, other production and exploration licences in Poland, software licences, patents, trademarks and acquired CO2 emission allowances.
+Intangible assets other than goodwill comprise oil exploration and production licences in Lithuania acquired as part of a business combination, expenditure incurred on oil and gas exploration licences on the Norwegian Continental Shelf, other production and exploration licences in Poland, software licences, patents, trademarks, acquired CO2 emission allowances and intangible assets under development.

 Intangible assets are initially recognised at cost if they are acquired in separate transactions.
 Intangible assets acquired as part of a business combination are recognised at fair value as at the transaction date.
 Subsequent to initial recognition, measurement of intangible assets accounts for accumulated amortisation and impairment losses.

-Licences obtained in Lithuania during the step acquisition of the AB LOTOS Geonafta Group companies are disclosed in intangible assets related to development and production of hydrocarbon reserves and amortised using the unit-of-production method, i.e. amortisation per unit of produced crude oil is charged to expenses.
+Licences obtained in Lithuania during the step acquisition of the AB LOTOS Geonafta Group companies are disclosed in intangible assets classified as development and production assets and amortised using the unit-of-production method, i.e. amortisation per unit of produced crude oil is charged to expenses.
 The amortisation rate is estimated by reference to forecasts of hydrocarbon production from a given field.
 If the estimated hydrocarbon reserves (2P – proved and probable reserves) change materially as at the end of the reporting period, amortisation per unit of produced crude oil or natural gas is remeasured.
 Then, starting from the new financial year, the revised amortisation rate is applied.

 Expenditure on oil and gas exploration licences on the Norwegian Continental Shelf is presented in a separate item of intangible assets, as required under IFRS 6 Exploration for and Evaluation of Mineral Resources, and is not amortised until the technical feasibility and commercial viability of extraction is demonstrated.
 For more information on the accounting policies concerning expenditure on exploration for and evaluation of mineral resources, see Note 7.10.